 While this was a showcase of Timewarp Techologies’ offerings, what blew me away was how much tech has changed even in the last year.
 Some of the program that I had thought were only on the computer now are on iPad as well.
 This has opened up a whole new world of tech for my studio!
 If you are looking on how to integrate tech solutions into your studio (whether it is a physical location or traveling to your student’s homes), take a look at the Exhibit Hall or go to Timewarp Technologies for more info.

 Michelle has long used tech in her studio, including a lab time for over 10 years.
 Lucky for us, Michelle was willing to walk us through the process of setting up a lab time for students as well as some of the myriad of apps she uses to make lab time a success.
-The Audio Ninja app she demonstrated is a great replacement to The Most Addicting Sheep Game (which no longer works).
+The app she demonstrated is no longer available, but is similar to The Most Addicting Sheep Game.
 I downloaded it that night & all 3 of my men (husband & twin boys) were clamoring for a try.
 Needless to say, the boys convinced me to add it to their iPad as well.
 I am sure the response will be the same in the studio!